‘World’s Oldest Man’ Reveals His Longevity Secrets

 — AFP news agency (@AFP) May 18, 2018

 The longevity secrets of Nonaka, 112, reportedly include eating sweets, taking hot baths, and minimizing stress.
-Gotho, who was reportedly a lifetime heavy smoker, apparently credited “patience” for his long life span.
+Gotho, who was reportedly a lifetime heavy smoker, apparently credited “patience” for his long lifespan.

-In August 2016, a Hindu monk who then claimed to be 120 years old, attributed his long life to daily yoga practice, no sex, and no spices.
-Orphaned at age four and growing up in poverty, the celibate and physically fit monk consumes a simple diet and lives very modestly, which includes sleeping on a mat on the floor.
+In August 2016, a Hindu monk who then claimed to be 120-years-old, attributed his long life to daily yoga practice, no sex, and no spices.
+Orphaned at age four and grew up in poverty, the celibate and physically fit monk consumes a simple diet and lives very modestly, which includes sleeping on a mat on the floor.

 Your mileage may vary